robertduplock/scifibooks.club/content/en/reviews/star-trek-picard-the-last-best-hope-book-review.md

 <!--more-->

 For the record, I am a Picard fan.
-I decided to read _The Last Best Hope_ as I rewatched season 1, in preparation for the upcoming season 2.
+I decided to read _The Last Best Hope_ as I rewatched season one, in preparation for the upcoming season two.
 I acknowledge the show had its faults (particularly in the last couple of episodes), and it is a much darker Trek than what we've had before.
 It's not everyone's cup of earl grey, and that's okay.

 Anyway, back to the book.
 My wife said to me once, "Sometimes you pick up a book, read the first page, and you just know that you're in good hands."
 That's how I felt picking up _The Last Best Hope_.
-The first thing I noticed is how lovingly to book is written.
+The first thing I noticed is how lovingly the book is written.
 The prose is neat and clean, and the story is nicely paced — not too fast, not too slow.

 The plot goes like this: the Romulans, long time enemies of the Federation, are facing certain destruction as their sun is set to go supernova.
 Jean-Luc Picard, now an Admiral, leads a massive rescue effort.
 However, not everyone thinks Starfleet should burn the candle at both ends saving their old enemy.
 Furthermore, they face resistance from the Romulans themselves, who have a longstanding culture of fear and paranoia.